luxc1101/raspi-usb-sim/README.md

 ### Connections

 Before starting, it is important to know that the Raspberry Pi and the test PC need to be on the same wireless network.
-It is usually the latter that has troubles connecting to the wireless networks as most test rack PCs at JND do not have this capacity.

-Therefore, you must first secure a USB WLAN-Stick, plug it in to your test PC and connect to the desired 2.4 GHz WiFi network wirelessly.
+Therefore, you must first secure that PC is able to connect to the desired 2.4 GHz WiFi network wirelessly.

 #### Preparing the Rpi: Editing the WiFi Configuration File
 >